cnrosu/AutoHelpDesk/Analyzers/README.md

 ## Entry point

 - **`Analyze-Diagnostics.ps1`** – Accepts an `-InputFolder` that points at a collector output tree.
 It imports shared helpers, loads every `*.json` file, runs heuristic modules per category, and writes an HTML report (`diagnostics-report.html` by default).
 - Optionally pass `-OutputPath` to control the destination of the HTML report.
-The command returns an object containing the resolved HTML path and flattened collections of issues, normals, and checks for automation scenarios.
+The command returns an object containing the resolved HTML path (`HtmlPath`) and flattened collections of issues, normals, and checks for automation scenarios.
+The script also merges shared CSS into `<output>\styles\device-health-report.css` so the report is self-contained.

 Example:
 ```powershell